security-notes/infobyte-faraday-wiki/Searcher.md

         'actions': ["--UPDATE:confirmed=False"]
     }

- 3- With this rule we can search pairs of similar vulnerabilities by name inside a same level and then to confirm the more recent of them, Ex ‘Auth error’ and ‘Auth error 2’

- 4- This rule is similar to example 3, just we are going to select the older vulnerability from current pair.
+ **4-** This rule is similar to example 3, but now we are going to select the older vulnerability from the current pair:

     {
         'id': 'CU3B',